techidaily/site-ai-voice-clone/source/_posts/updated-in-2024-mastering-facebook-live-your-complete-guide-to-successful-streaming.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983584/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+ Now you will need to give Facebook access to your camera and microphone, add a description to your video, set effects of your liking, and adjust everything accordingly.
+You can also invite your friends to join and watch the live video.
+So set those options and click on**Go Live.**

+##### Step 4 Finishing the live stream

+ Once you have completed the live stream, simply click the**Finish** button to end your broadcast.
+In just a couple of minutes, your livestream will be ready in the form of a video.

 ### 02 How to go live on Facebook using the web

  When you use the web version of Facebook, you will be redirected to**Live Producer** , which is a tool that allows you to use higher-end production equipment and streaming software.
 This happens on both laptops and PCs.